 - Preheat the oven to 350°F (180°C).
-Line a baking tray with parchment paper, slightly oil the paper with oil.
+Line a baking tray with parchment paper, lightly oil the paper with oil.
 Set aside.

-- Before you start, make sure you are using medium size banana, a medium size banana weight about 118g/4.2 oz unpeeled
+- Before you start, make sure you are using a medium-size banana.
+A medium-sized banana weighs about 118g/4.2 oz unpeeled.

-- In a medium size mixing bowl, mash the banana into a puree, it is ok if there is few lumps
+- In a medium-size mixing bowl, mash the banana into a puree.
+It is ok if there are few lumps

-- Stir in maple syrup then stir in flour until it form a wet, sticky cookie dough, similar to banana bread dough.
+- Stir in maple syrup, then stir in flour until it forms a wet, sticky cookie dough, similar to banana bread dough.

-- Scoop out dollops of cookie dough on the prepared tray, leaving 1 thumb space between each cookies.
+- Scoop out dollops of cookie dough on the prepared tray, leaving 1 thumb space between each cookie.
 The cookie won't expand in the oven.

-- Slightly spread the dough with the back of spoon into a round cookie shape if desired.
+- Slightly spread the dough with the back of a spoon into a round cookie shape if desired.

 - Bake 12 minutes or until slightly golden on the top.